-Thankfully, a range of video meeting technologies supplemented by cloud-based board management tools like BoardPro now makes it possible for directors and management to conduct efficient and productive meetings without coming together physically.
+Thankfully, a range of video conferencing technologies supplemented by cloud-based board management tools like BoardPro now makes it possible for board of directors and management to conduct efficient and productive business meetings without coming together physically.
 However, it’s not all plain sailing.
-Here are some of the things you will need to think about when conducting board meetings by video.
+Here are some of the things you will need to think about when conducting a board meeting through video conferencing.

-In some cases, there may be legal or constitutional restrictions on your board’s ability to meet virtually.
+In some cases, there may be legal or constitutional restrictions on your board’s ability to hold a meeting through video conferencing.
 These need to be ‘parked’ by the appropriate regulator (e.g. as some are doing already by granting dispensation during the current public health crisis) or removed completely (e.g. by amending your governing document to grant permission to conduct virtual meetings).

-For successful video conferencing you will need the software that supports all the participants for the likely duration of your meetings.
-Note that the free version of popular video software, Zoom only supports a 40 minute meeting.
-Video meeting software also needs to support the way your board needs to exchange ideas and information.
+For successful video conferencing you will need the software that supports every participant for the likely duration of your remote meetings.
+Note that the free version of popular video software, Zoom only supports a 40 minute virtual meeting.
+Video meeting software also needs to support the way your board of directors need to exchange ideas and information.
 Look to have something that works well with your electronic board meeting software tool (‘portal’) if one is being used.

 If you are not using a board software tool, then now is the time to start.
 A comparison of the most popular board software tools (“portals”) can be found here.

-Participants will, in many cases, require some training in the use of the software so that they can be confident and fluent participants.
+Every director participating will, in many cases, require some training in the use of the software so that they can be confident and fluent remote participants.
 They will also require a computer or mobile device with an adequate camera and microphone capability.
-Good headsets are likely to become standard board member equipment.
-All participants will require access to adequate bandwidth to stay in meetings without dropping out and to ensure their contributions do not periodically ‘freeze’ midstream.
+Good headsets are likely to become standard equipment for those who will attend the meeting.
+All participants will require access to adequate bandwidth to stay in virtual meetings without dropping out and to ensure their contributions do not periodically ‘freeze’ midstream.

-Before going ‘live’ there should be some prior testing to ensure that individual participants’ technology and its settings enable them to join and participate.
-Time should also be allowed (5 -10 mins) before each meeting gets underway to check participants can communicate with and are visible to each other on the day.
+Remote meetings can be challenging, so before going ‘live’ there should be some prior testing to ensure that individual participants’ technology and its settings enable them to join and participate.
+Time should also be allowed (5 -10 mins) before each board meeting gets underway to check that those who participate in the meeting can communicate with and are visible to each other on the day.

-It cannot be assumed that video board meetings can be handled in the same manner as a normal in-person meeting.
+It cannot be assumed that meeting through video conferencing can be handled in the same manner as a normal in-person meeting.
 Ideally, boards should develop video board meeting protocols that anticipate and address these differences and make expectations clear.
 For a humorous but oh-so-true demonstration of some of the challenges check out this short video.

-Individually, directors need to be more restrained, allowing ‘space’ for each other to complete what they want to say without interruption.
+Individually, directors participating in video conferencing need to be more restrained, allowing ‘space’ for each other to complete what they want to say without interruption.
 Because of the inevitable time premium they also need to be more conscious of ‘talking nett’ – only adding to what others have said, not repeating it.
 They also need to be disciplined in other ways to ensure they are truly in the meeting not just linked to it.
-Joining a board meeting from home, for example, presents many potential distractions to participants’ concentration.
+Joining a board meeting through video from home, for example, presents many potential distractions to participants’ concentration.
 It’s not always easy for family members to understand and accept that you are ‘at work’.
 The ideal is a private room with limited background noise, good lighting (avoid being in shadow) and a lack of visual distractions in the background.
-Avoid being a distraction yourself.
+When participating in board meetings, avoid being a distraction yourself.
 In place of loud patterns and colours wear ‘office appropriate’ attire.
 Also, avoid unflattering camera angles!
 Position the camera so that your head can remain in a neutral position.

-It also needs to be clear how people will leave and then rejoin the meeting when a conflict of interest needs to be handled.
+It also needs to be clear how remote participants will leave and then rejoin the meeting when a conflict of interest needs to be handled.